 Spring has sprung!
-If you haven’t already turned on your outdoor water for the season, the end of May is a great time to get the job done.
+If you haven’t already turned on your outdoor water for the season, now is a great time to get the job done.

 Chances are good that when you do, you’ll find at least a few problems.
 According to a study by homeadvisor.com, the average cost to repair a sprinkler system each year is about $250.
 You can save a lot of money by doing the work yourself, but it can be dirty, time-consuming, and sometimes pretty frustrating.

 First, why do sprinkler systems need repairs so often?
 There are a variety of reasons, and some of them are easier to avoid than others.
 Here are the most common culprits: